Stonemounta1n/JuliaTheoLucas/demo/README.md

 Say “restart” to refresh the canvas

-say "print picture" to print the page
+Say "print picture" to print the page

+Say "text" followed by what you want to write, to write that text

+Say "font size" followed by any font size, to change to that size

+Say "font style" followed by any font, to change to that font family